On the Drive:

 Force Measurement Data As Displayed In The Rowing Tank

-Also, the data display provide athletes with a better understanding of the physics behind rowing and results in a more repeatable stroke.
+Also, the data display provides athletes with a better understanding of the physics behind rowing and results in a more repeatable stroke.

 By: Jim Dreher and Coleen Fuerst